 Well that was fun.
 Here, Québec government I did your work for you.
 Let’s see if this embedding thingamajig works:

 Neato!
 I guess it’s kinda small and hard to read.
 Click the plus sign in the magnifying glass mom!
 Anyway, it really doesn’t add anything to what we’ve already said.
 Loto-Québec makes a list of websites, sends it off to the ISPs (actually via the Régie des alcools, des courses et des jeux), and the ISPs will block the sites.
 If the ISPs don’t block, after 30 days they may be liable for an offense under the CPA, which carries a fine of up to $100,000.
 Meh, you could make that in a a few hours on PokerStars.net.

 Some things I find fascinating are the definitions, or lack thereof.
 E.g. an “online gambling site” is defined as “a website on which a person may make wagers and bets through an interactive mechanism”.
-Talk about obvious.
+Talk about obvious, but if this is the language being used, then what’s to stop someone from looking at how to deposit in Vietnam and gamble using Vietnamese casinos, instead of using “the Canadian government casino”.
 How about defining ISP?
 Nope!
 How about defining “block access”?
 Nope!
 That’s two problems right there.
 Does ISP include smaller outfits (Teksavvvvyyy!!) who just buy bandwidth from larger players?
 Wireless providers?
 No fucking clue.
 And being silent on how these ISPs are supposed to block access is kinda problematic.
 I’m sure the ISPs will happily figure that out on their own.

 Superterriffic funtime analysis hour, aka the Top Ten Reasons this whole thing is pretty fucking stupid